 The Gold loan sector continues to be dominated by unorganised players who still command an estimated 65 percent market share.
 This is partly due to the fact that organised players were relatively late entrants and they could make an impact only in the last two decades with the rise of gold-loan focussed non-banks.
-Also, with the bulk of gold being held in rural areas (beyond the reach of the banking network), moneylenders and pawnbrokers operating in lanes and by-lanes could remain in business and flourish.
-However, with Demonetisation and the nation-wide rollout of GST hastening the pace of formalisation of India's economy, organised sector gold loan players have a better opportunity to grow business by taking market share away from unorganised players.
+Also, with the bulk of gold being held in rural areas, beyond the reach of the banking network, moneylenders and pawnbrokers operating in lanes and by-lanes could remain in business and flourish.
+However, with developments in recent years such as Demonetisation (2016) and the nation-wide rollout of GST (2017) hastening the pace of formalisation of India's economy, organised sector gold loan players have a better opportunity to grow business by taking market share away from unorganised players.